bingomanatee/butler/README.md

 There's no special mechanic for triggering an event on a service from the outside.
 Just call `.emit(type, payload...)` on the service.

+## Service Relationships

+Both bridge and trigger are treefold actors.

+1. the service on which you call `.bridge` or `.trigger` is the *initiating* service.
+   It is not necessarily the service whose emission is being watched, *or* the service that will receive the action, but by default, ***it is both of these.***
+2. the **source** of the event.
+It can be a service, even the initiating service, or any other event emitter that has the EventEmitter interface.
+3. the **target**. for `.bridge`, its an EventEmitter that will get an event. for `.target`, its an object whose method will be called.

+In all cases, the `action` parameter can filter the payload of the event before its sent to the target. `action` is optional; if omitted, the payload will transmit unchanged.

 ## Service Lifecycle

 Services can be turned on and off.
 The `.serviceStart()` and `.serviceEnd()` calls